abrahams1/azsynapselabsny/labs/LabIntroReademe.md

   ![Lab Resource Group](../Media/labenv1.png)

-   * Provisioning only created a Azure SQL server endpoint as shown in the image above.
-We need to create the Azure Synapse (data warehouse) for the next step of this lab.
-If your Azure lab environment has a Azure SQL data warehouse included please skip to step 5.
+   * Provisioning creates a Azure SQL server endpoint and the Azure Data Warehouse as shown in the image above.
+If the Azure Data Warehouse is **not avaliable** in your lab environment create the Azure Synapse (data warehouse) for this lab.
+If your Azure lab environment has a Azure SQL data warehouse included please **skip to step 5**.

    * In the **ODL-sql-dw-NNNNN** resource group click the **labsqlNNNNNN** SQL Server service.
 From the **labsqlNNNNNN** SQL Server service **Overview** click the **New data warehouse** link to create a new Azure Synapse warehouse.